tawmae/tawmae.github.io/advice_giver.md

 {: .note }
 > 1. The last 50 random advices are stored in a global variable to avoid back-to-back duplicates.
 >
-> 2. Getting an advice also works with cheers, chat messages and donations
+> 2. Getting an advice also works with cheers, chat messages and donations.
+You just need to add the trigger.

 ---